 - The next day, spray the area with an enzymatic cleaner such as A.O.E.
 (Animal Odor Eliminator), Elim-Odor Feline, or F.O.N.
 (Feline Odor Neutralizer).

 - Keep your cat away until the area dries.

 - To stop your cat from spraying, try a pheromone product.
 It smells like your cat's natural scent.
-One whiff, and he'll have no reason to mark his territory again.
+One whiff, and they'll have no reason to mark their territory again.

 Cat Mess No. 2 -- Poop

 Cat poop may be smellier than urine, but it's easier to get off your floor.

 - Wear gloves.
 Cat feces may contain a parasite that causes toxoplasmosis, a disease that's especially dangerous to pregnant women.
 If you're pregnant, let your partner clean up the mess.

 - Pick up the poop with paper towels.
 Throw it out in the same place you toss your litter box scoopings.